elsampsa/valkka-core/README.md

 If you just want to use the API, no need to go further.

-If you are interested in the core development, keep on reading.
+If you are interested in compiling Valkka yourself or even help us with the core development, keep on reading.

 ## Why this library?